 A long-time leader in Washington’s environmental community, Joan started working at WEC in 1992, served as Executive Director in 1995-2014, and has served as CEO since 2014.
 Joan was instrumental in developing the now nationally-recognized Environmental Priorities Coalition, the successful collaborative of over 20 groups that works together for strong state environmental protections.
 Joan is often sought out for her insight and judgment on environmental issues by state policy makers, other advocacy groups, and foundations.
 Her guidance and vision have helped WEC combine its 40 years of experience with innovative strategies resulting in strong environmental protections for Washington state.
 Prior to joining WEC, Joan served as Administrative Director of Earth Share of Washington.
 Joan has a bachelor's degree in chemistry from Middlebury College, as well as a master's degree in public administration from the University of Washington Evans School of Public Affairs.
 She has served on numerous boards including Sierra Club Seattle Inner City Outings, the Washington Wildlife and Recreation Coalition, and the State Environmental Leadership Program.
 In addition to working for environmental protection, Joan also enjoys spending lots of time outside, especially hiking with her husband Don or racing her kids down the slopes.

 email: joan at wecprotects.org

 Maddie serves as a field organizer for WEC's climate and Puget Sound programs.
-She joined WEC in 2012.
-As Project Coordinator for the Aquatic Reserves project, she coordinates the education and engagement of local residents in protections of Puget Sound's most special places, our local Aquatic Reserves.
-This includes coordinating the design and implementation of science, outreach and technical programs at five locations.
+She joined WEC in 2012 as Project Coordinator for the Aquatic Reserves project.
+For two years, she coordinated the education and engagement of local residents in protections of Puget Sound's most special places, our local Aquatic Reserves.

 A graduate from the University of Washington with majors in Environmental Studies and Business Administration, she has been an active volunteer for Seattle non-profits for a number of years.
 She previously worked with marketing firm TRAY Creative on marketing and social media projects for clients including several nonprofit organizations.
 A child a heart, she enjoys exploring the urban and wild areas of Washington.

 email: maddie at wecprotects.org